 However, if your painting skills aren’t up to par – and you have a specific look in mind – it may be better to have a custom topper made.
 (This one is also by Goose Grease.)

 2. Know WHERE to buy (+ how to save money).

 It’s also important to know where to buy your DIY wedding supplies.
-Yesterday, we talked about mason jar mistakes to avoid and how buying in bulk can save you money.
-This also applies to any supply item you can think of, as long as you’re sure it’s the item you want (or you’ll have a headache trying to return and find the right item).
-One place you can order online is Amazon, which offers any craft item you can think of (and many in bulk).
+Remember when we talked about mason jar mistakes to avoid?
+DIY supplies purchased in bulk can also save you money.
+One place you can order online in bulk is Amazon, which offers any craft item you can think of (and many in bulk).
 I’ve purchased these muslin spice bags in a pack of 100 and stamped them to make my own favors.
-I’ve also ordered mason jars in bulk to save money – and avoid the hassle of lugging 50+ mason jars home.
-You can also check Hobby Lobby online (their online store is amazing) to place an order or see what’s in store; then, print the 40% off coupon and bring it with you to buy.
+I’ve also ordered mason jars in bulk to save money – and to avoid the hassle of lugging 50+ mason jars home. ;) You can also check Hobby Lobby online to place an order or see what’s in store; then, print the 40% off coupon and bring it with you to buy.
 Look for coupons from Michaels and JoAnn to save you money, too, and make an effort to buy items only when you have a coupon.

 If you’re looking for handmade details, check out The Marketplace to snag tags, envelope seals, blank place cards, and more.
 For instance, round scalloped paper tags from The Kraft Room can be an excellent canvas onto which you can print guests’ names, attach to twine with clothespins, and use as an escort card display at your wedding.

 Or, add a custom detail to your favors with kraft bunting stickers (also from The Kraft Room):